adt96/100-Days-Of-Python/README.md

 This repository consists of 100 days of python source code and practice .

-This is a practice repo which wil take you from 0 to a professional python developer in 100 days .
+This is a practice repo wil take you from 0 to a professional python developer in 100 days .

 Requirements :